rmartin16/qbittorrent-api/README.md

 torrent.set_location = '/home/user/torrents/'
 torrent.set_category = 'video'
 ```
-This continues for all endpoints avaliable to the namespace.
+This continues for all endpoints available to the namespace.

 Search also have extended usage.
 ```python